Marvin the Martian: [lands his ship] I claim this planet in the name of Mars! Isn't that lovely, hmm?

-- Stating the Simple Solution: Instead of the ridiculously complex route that Dodgers draws up to reach Planet X, Space Cadet suggests simply following a series of conveniently alphabetized planets.
+- Stating the Simple Solution: Instead of the ridiculously complex route that Dodgers draws up to reach Planet X, Cadet suggests simply following a series of conveniently alphabetized planets.
 Dodgers first laughs at the notion, then takes it as his own.

 - This Means War!: "That's the last straw!
-Now I use my secret weapon!"
+Now I use my Secret Weapon!"